 For example, almost all naturally occurring plant and food items contain some level of lead.
 A single sweet potato can include over 1 microgram per serving, and would therefore be required by California state law to bear a Proposition 65 warning.
 The World Health Organization (WHO) has established that it is permissible to allow 3.75 mcg of lead/kg of body weight per day, which multiplies the Proposition 65 limit 500 times over.

-To state that products must be completely free of all proposition 65 chemicals is unfeasible.
+For all products to be completely free of proposition 65 chemicals would be impossible.
 Any claim that a product does not contain any chemical on that list regardless of the concentration would require that product to be tested for every single chemical listed (currently over 800 chemicals).
 The test results would have to indicate that all chemicals were below the minimum level of detection for the specified test method.

 We hope this helps explain why we have included these warnings on select products.
 Feel free to contact us if you have further questions.